Photo Credit: ABMI

 Background

-Population estimates are important to support conservation and management of bird species.
-There are several ways to estimate the size of bird populations but one popular method uses Breeding Bird Survey data which is collected along roads.
-There are issues using roadside data to estimate bird population sizes in areas such as the boreal region, which is largely roadless.
+Population estimates are important to support the conservation and management of bird species.
+There are several ways to estimate the size of bird populations; one popular method uses Breeding Bird Survey data, which are collected along roads.
+However, there are issues using roadside data to estimate bird population sizes in areas such as the boreal region, which is largely roadless.
 Therefore, in this project, two methods for estimating bird population sizes were compared:

-1. Partners in Flight (PIF v 3.0): This method makes adjustments to the North American Breeding Bird Survey (BBS) data set—data which is primarily collected along roads—to estimate bird populations.
+1. Partners in Flight (PIF v 3.0): This method makes adjustments for survey area to the North American Breeding Bird Survey (BBS) dataset—data which are primarily collected along roads—to estimate bird population sizes.

-• Species associated with forest interior habitats, like the Cape May Warbler, Western Tanager) are not adequately sampled along roads, nor are species associated with habitats (e.g. wetlands) not found as often near roads.
+• Species associated with forest interior habitats, like the Cape May Warbler and Western Tanager, are not adequately sampled along roads, nor are species associated with habitats (e.g., wetlands) not found as often near roads.

-• The differences between the two methods were large enough to change the population ranking for bird species predicted to be most abundant.
+• The differences between the two methods were large enough to change the ranking of bird species by abundance.

 • Methods for improving population estimates were suggested.

 For complete results see: Sólymos, P. et al. 2020[2].
-This publication is a result of years of collaboration between the ABMI, Boreal Avian Modelling (BAM) project, Canadian Wildlife Service (Environment and Climate Change Canada), and United States Geological Survey.
+This publication is a result of years of collaboration between the ABMI, the Boreal Avian Modelling (BAM) project, the Canadian Wildlife Service (Environment and Climate Change Canada), and the United States Geological Survey.

 image